Note: This was written about 18 months ago and posted on my now-defunct blog. I figure it might be worth reposting, mostly for posterity.

 Of course, the Christian apologist will remark that “TrueTM” Christianity properly understood does not necessarily entail that conclusion.
 No true Scotsman aside, the point is well taken.
 Sure, the concept of Christian brotherhood teaches that since your fellow man is created in God’s image harming him is the same as harming God.
 Sure, Jesus does teach the most important commandment is essentially in line with my anti-cruelty.
 Sure, different sects of Christianity have a different view of divinity that are more nuanced than the one I gave.

 But, again, if we judge this faith by its fruits, if we empirically look at the cash value of this belief, if we look at the revealed preference of many if not most Christians, it aligns more with my characterization than I would like.
-Between the emphasis on the afterlife, the fundamentally anti-humanist (in a deep sense) ontological orientation, and the belief that cruelty is not the worst thing you can do, I see little cash value to Christianity and a whole bunch of danger that it is highly apt—and clearly has been empirically—to be misused for sadistic purposes.
+Between the emphasis on the afterlife, the fundamentally anti-humanist (in a deep sense) ethical orientation, and the belief that cruelty is not the worst thing you can do, I see little cash value to Christianity and a whole bunch of danger that it is highly apt—and clearly has been empirically—to be misused for sadistic purposes.

 This is not to say Christianity is completely (pragmatically) false.
 I also agree with Rorty when he says the best way to reduce cruelty and advance human rights is through “sentimental education.”
 The tale of Jesus, if understood the way we understand a wonderful work of literature—like Rorty himself characterizes writers like Orwell—should live on.
 It may sound corny and blasphemous, but if “Christian” were simply the name of the Jesus “fandom,” I’d definitely be a Christian.
-I also certainly don’t think Christianity is something nobody should believe; the cash value of a belief is based on the myriad of particular contingencies of an individual or social group, and those contingencies are not uniform to my experience.
+I also certainly don’t think Christianity is something nobody should believe.
+The cash value of a belief is based on the myriad of particular contingencies of an individual or social group, and those contingencies are not uniform to my experience.
 However, from my contingent position, I cannot in good faith have faith.

 Perhaps it is a sad loss, perhaps it is a glorious intellectual and personal liberation, and perhaps it is something else.
 Only time will tell.
 Anyways, 6,325 words later I hope I have adequately explained to myself why I am not a Christian.